CHAPTER 13

 Thresholds:

-Unless otherwise specified, Chapter 13 (Government Procurement) shall cover procurement by entities listed in this Section, in accordance with the following thresholds:
+Unless otherwise specified, Chapter 13 (Government Procurement) covers procurement by entities listed in this Section, in accordance with the following thresholds:

 US$80,317 Goods and Services